MoonbaseOtago/MoonbaseOtago.github.io/_posts/2023-02-24-one-more-clock.md

 ### To recap

-One of the fixes we'd found a couple of weeks ago was being able to pull in an extra clock from the load data path - essentially our commit Q entries predict when an instruction will be completed a clock before the data becomes ready, this way the instructions that use that output can be scheduled a clock ahead.
+One of the fixes we'd found a couple of weeks ago was able to pull in an extra clock from the load data path - essentially our commit Q entries predict when an instruction will be completed a clock before the data becomes ready, this way the instructions that use that output can be scheduled a clock ahead.
 That bought us a 6% dhrystone performance bump.